Signs of Alcoholism in Veterans

 There is no connection between addiction and weakness, although there is a perceived stigma within military culture that may reinforce harmful beliefs like this.
 In reality, ignoring the negative influences of drug or alcohol addiction only makes problems worse with time.
 Though stigmas about seeking treatment persist to this day, the truth is that asking for help is a sign of strength and bravery.2

-Is a VA alcohol rehab the only place for veterans to get treatment?
+Is a VA alcohol rehab center the only place for Veterans to get treatment?

-Depending on the veteran’s location, insurance coverage, and specific medical needs, there are more options than only the VA.
-As noted above, anyone interested in seeking treatment outside options can contact the VA to learn more about community care.
+Depending on the Veteran’s location, insurance coverage, and specific medical needs, there are more options than only the VA.
+As noted above, anyone interested in seeking treatment outside the VA can contact the VA to learn more about community care.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.

 While we are unable to respond to your feedback directly, we'll use this information to improve our online help.